What we know this morning about Greater Manchester’s new coronavirus restrictions

 Measures came into force at midnight putting tighter restrictions on social gatherings in Greater Manchester and other parts of the north, banning residents from separate households from meeting indoors.

-Measures came into force at midnight putting tighter restrictions on social gatherings in Greater Manchester and other parts of the north; banning residents from separate households from meeting indoors.
+Measures came into force at midnight putting tighter restrictions on social gatherings in Greater Manchester and other parts of the North, banning residents from separate households from meeting indoors.

-Health Secretary Matt Hancock made the sudden announcement yesterday evening (30 July), explaining that people in certain areas would no long be permitted to congregate due to a rise in COVID-19 cases across these regions.
+Health Secretary Matt Hancock made the sudden announcement yesterday evening (30 July), explaining that people in certain areas would no longer be permitted to congregate due to a rise in COVID-19 cases across these regions.

 The areas to which the ban applies are: